tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 and functions stored in clusters.
 You can use it to allow or deny access to specific stored objects one by one.

-Each ACL entry specifies privileges that a |tcm| user's privileges has on a particular space or a function.
+Each ACL entry specifies privileges that a |tcm| user has on a particular space or a function.
 There are three access privileges that can be granted in the ACL: read, write, and execute (for stored functions only).
 The privileges work as follows: